w3c/wai-curricula/content/content-author/images.md

 * provide quality text alternatives that convey the information in the images using:
   * clear and descriptive text alternatives associated to the images
   * adjacent text that conveys the same information as the image
-* write textual information as text instead of including text content in an image file
+* write textual information as regular text instead of including text content in an image file
-* ensure availability of different modalities of CAPTCHA, including visual, auditory, and biometrics
+* collaborate with designers and developers to ensure availability of different modalities of CAPTCHA, including visual, auditory, and biometrics
 * explain requirements for authoring tools to:
   * support the inclusion of alternative text for informative images
   * enable authors to amend automatically generated text alternatives for quality and accuracy